 - Interlibrary Loan

-Materials are circulated through the Loan Desk to insure proper handling of returned, overdue or lost items.
-Decisions on whether or not to loan older material from the general collections are primarily based on their format and condition.
-Pre-1975 imprint materials and bound volumes of magazines (serials) are not loaned.
+- Materials are circulated through the Circulation Desk to insure proper handling of returned, overdue or lost items.
+Decisions on whether or not to loan older material from the collections are primarily based on their format and condition.
+Pre-1950 imprint materials and bound volumes of magazines (serials) are not loaned.
 No more than six issues of a magazine (serial) title may be borrowed at one time.
 A maximum of 15 items may be borrowed at one time.
 Renewals may be requested in-person or by telephoning (317) 232-3675.

 How Long Can I Keep Materials?

-- Books, magazines, audiocassette tapes and vertical file (pamphlet) materials are usually loaned for 21 days upon request at the Loan Desk.
+- Books, magazines, audiocassette tapes materials are usually loaned for 21 days upon request at the Circulation Desk.

-- Videotapes (VHS) from the general collections may be borrowed for one week.
+- DVDs from the general collections may be borrowed for one week.
 Copyright restrictions may apply.
-Videos may be reserved ahead of time.

 - Short-term loans lasting from a few hours to overnight may be granted with the permission of one of our Reference Librarians.
-Short-term loans are processed through the Loan Desk.
+Short-term loans are processed through the Circulation Desk.

-The bulk of the Indiana Division collections do not circulate.
-This includes pamphlets, photographs, maps, broadsides, original newspapers, manuscripts, county histories, Civil War regimental histories, reference books, materials published before 1950, and any item for which the Division has only one copy.
+- The bulk of the Indiana Division does not circulate, including materials published prior to 1950, pamphlets, maps, original newspapers, county histories, Civil War regimental histories, and any item for which the Division has only one copy.
 Materials in poor condition do not circulate.